kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 ### Implicit Authentication Messages

-As discussed, KEMTLS generally uses a common set of messages for implicit authentication and key confirmation: Certificate and KEMEncapsulation.
+As discussed, KEM-Auth generally uses a common set of messages for implicit authentication and key confirmation: Certificate and KEMEncapsulation.

 The computations for the Authentication messages take the following inputs: